Investigators look for answers in deadly Minneapolis school explosion

 The academy said there had been a gas leak and explosion at its school.

-The state fire marshal and local fire officials were combing through the rubble on Thursday to determine the exact cause of the explosion, Minneapolis Fire Chief John Fruetel said at a news conference on Wednesday.
+The state fire marshal and local fire officials were combing through the rubble on Thursday to determine the exact cause of the explosion.

-"The investigators will continue their work and hopefully they will have some answers ... in the coming days," he said.
+"The investigators will continue their work and hopefully they will have some answers ... in the coming days," Minneapolis Fire Chief John Fruetel said at a news conference on Wednesday.

 The federal Bureau of Alcohol, Tobacco, Firearms and Explosives had agents on the scene, the agency said on Twitter.